cjxe/cjxe/README.md

 ## About me

-Hey, name is Baran and I enjoy working on big data!
+Hey, my name is Baran and I enjoy working on bots!

 - ✨ **Interests:** Data Science, Machine Learning, Chatbots, Automation and Cryptocurrencies.
 - ❓ **Some of my projects are closed-source.** If you would like to see any, please let me know by email!